 Hiring a licensed plumber and electrical contractor is a must, not only due to laws, but also for safety and to ensure that your new Grain Bin Home will bring you years of family fun.

 After you’ve made sure your Grain Bin Home’s overall construction is complete, it time to put up some walls.
 This is where your design talents can shine.
 Creating the kitchen, living space, and bedrooms, is fun for the whole family.
 Kids will feel a greater sense of pride in their home, when they know that they had a say in the division of space.
 The next step is to start putting fixtures in the home, like sinks, showers, closet structures, kitchen appliances, light fixtures, and room dividers.

 Expect the trend of Grain Bin Homes to continue to grow and advance as family’s look for more economical and environmentally friendly options.
 Grain Bin Houses can be a great way to try out your inner “designer” or “architect” dreams, so have at it, be creative.
-Here is some plans to get you started http://www.dreamgreenhomes.com/plans/bincabin.htm.
+Here are some plans on how to build a grain bin house to get you started http://www.dreamgreenhomes.com/plans/bincabin.htm.

 Seal Your Grain Bin With SANI-TRED

 Permanently bond, waterproof, and seal metal grain bin surfaces for about half the cost of silicone caulk!
-SANI-TRED provides an industrial quality flexible base seal which permanently bonds to and seals all grain bin surfaces yet expands and contracts with temperature changes & fill cycles.
+SANI-TRED waterproofing products provide an industrial quality flexible base seal which permanently bonds to and seals all grain bin surfaces yet expands and contracts with temperature changes & fill cycles.
 Our grain bin sealant product is endorsed by the world’s largest grain bin manufacturers including Brock/Butler for their new commercial bins.
-To find out more call 1-866-784-3308 or visit https://sanitred.com/grainbin-silo-waterproofing/
+To find out more about how to build a grain bin home and grain bin sealing & repair with SANI-TRED, call 1-866-949-2011.